quentinhardy/odat/README.md

 Changelog
 ====
+* Version __2.3.1__ (__10/08/2018__):
+  * New option in Java module for exploiting CVE-2018-3004: It allows an authenticated user to arbitrarily write to files on the OS (Privilege escalation with bypass built in Oracle JVM security).
+More details [http://obtruse.syfrtext.com/2018/07/oracle-privilege-escalation-via.html](http://obtruse.syfrtext.com/2018/07/oracle-privilege-escalation-via.html).
 * Version __2.3__ (__06/03/2018__):
   * Bug fixes:
     * Some database credentials could not be detected in passwordguesser module (when it tries to connect as SYSDBA/SYSOPER before).
 Important bug fix!